mathieuprog/polymorphic_embed/README.md

 ### PolymorphicEmbed Ecto type

-The `:types` option for the `PolymorphicEmbed` custom type contains a keyword list mapping an atom representing the type (in this example `:email` and `:sms`) with the corresponding embedded schema module.
+The `:types` option for the `PolymorphicEmbed` custom type is used to determine the type of the polymorphic embed.
+The value is either a keyword list mapping an atom representing the type (in this example `:email` and `:sms`) with the corresponding embedded schema module, or the value :by_module which indicates that the struct will be passed in at runtime.

-There are two strategies to detect the right embedded schema to use:
+There are three strategies to detect the right embedded schema to use:

 1.
 ```elixir